eduardolops/studies-node-sequel/README.md

-# NodeJs with Sequelizejs and Pug
+# Nodejs with Sequelizejs and Pug
 Studies of nodejs with sequelizejs and pug